oracle/weblogic-kubernetes-operator/documentation/3.3/content/security/openshift.md

 #### Using a dedicated namespace

 When the user that installs an individual instance of the operator does not have the required privileges to create resources at the Kubernetes cluster level, a dedicated namespace can be used for the operator instance and all the WebLogic domains that it manages.
 For more details about the `dedicated` setting, please refer to [Operator Helm configuration values]({{< relref "/userguide/managing-operators/using-helm#operator-helm-configuration-values" >}}).

+#### Set the Helm chart property `kubernetesPlatorm` to `OpenShift`
+Beginning with operator version 3.3.2, set the operator `kubernetesPlatform` Helm chart property to `OpenShift`.
+This property accommodates OpenShift security requirements.
+For more information, see [Operator Helm configuration values]({{<relref "/userguide/managing-operators/using-helm#operator-helm-configuration-values">}}).